-Master of Science or Master of Science in Business and Economics (120 credits) with specialisation in Business Process Control and Supply Chain Management: Frontiers in Logistics & Supply Chain Management (Main field of study: Business Administration).
+Master of Science (120 credits) in Business and Economics with specialisation in Business Process Control and SCM, Frontiers in Logistics & Supply Chain Management.

 How come you choose to study this programme?